sasgithub/Data_Analytics_cs/case-study/data/post_electric_rides_df.md

 **Rationale for January 2023 Start Date**

 Electric bikes (e-bikes) were introduced into the Divvy fleet starting in January 2023.
-Because the adoption of e-bikes significantly affected ride patterns—including trip frequency, duration, and user preferences—the analysis of post-2023 ride data was separated from earlier periods to ensure clear attribution of trends.
+Because the adoption of e-bikes significantly affected ride patterns, trip frequency, duration, and user preferences, the analysis of post-2023 ride data was separated from earlier periods to ensure clear attribution of trends.

 The post_electric_rides_df and daily_avg_df data frames were derived exclusively from rides after this introduction date.
 This separation allows for: